Home Blog Google Ads

 AI Max for Search: the new intelligence layer for local businesses

-What AI Max does that Search alone did not
+What AI Max does that Search didn’t do before

 AI Max adds a Gemini intelligence layer on top of your existing Search campaigns.
-It does not replace your keywords: it extends them.
-The system finds relevant search queries beyond your keyword list using keywordless matching, and personalises ad copy to the specific search.
+It doesn’t replace your keywords: it expands them.
+The system finds relevant search queries beyond your keyword list using keywordless matching, and personalises the ad copy based on the specific search.

-For local businesses, the most relevant change is the “Locations of Interest” targeting at ad group level: you can reach users based on the geographic intent implicit in their search, not just their physical location.
-If someone in the suburbs searches “dentist city centre London”, AI Max can capture that intent even if the user is not physically in the centre.
+For local businesses, the most relevant change is “Locations of Interest” targeting at ad group level: you can target users based on the geographic intent implicit in their search, not just their physical location.
+Someone in the suburbs searching “dentist city centre Madrid” can be captured by AI Max even if the user isn’t physically in the centre.

 Observed results

-Search campaigns that activated AI Max saw on average +14% more conversions at the same CPA/ROAS.
-Campaigns that were primarily exact or phrase match achieved up to +27% uplift in conversions.
-These figures are from Google, so treat them as indicative, but the direction is consistent with what is observed in real accounts.
+Search campaigns that activated AI Max saw an average +14% more conversions at the same CPA/ROAS.
+Campaigns that relied heavily on exact or phrase match achieved up to +27% conversion growth.
+With Smart Bidding Exploration also active, the system generates a +18% increase in unique search query categories, with a total lift of +19% in conversions (Google, 2025).
+These are Google’s own numbers, so treat them as directional — but the trend is consistent with what you see in real accounts.

 How to activate it without losing control

-Recommendation: Activate AI Max in a test campaign with a controlled budget before deploying it across the whole account.
-Review the search terms it generates in the first few weeks and build your negative keyword list aggressively.
+Recommendation: Activate AI Max in a test campaign with controlled budget before rolling it out across the account.
+Use One-Click Experiments to measure the real impact with a 50/50 split against Search without AI Max.
+Review the search terms it generates in the first few weeks and build your negative list aggressively.

 Geographic targeting and keywords in 2026

-In campaign settings, always select “People in this location” — never “People who show interest in this location” for physical service businesses.
-The second option can attract users who are in another city but “show interest” in your area, which is useless if your service requires physical presence.
+In your campaign settings, always select “People in this location” — never “People in or who show interest in this location” for physical local businesses.
+The second option can pull in users who are in another city but have “shown interest” in your area, which is useless if your service requires physical presence.

-• Mobile services (plumber, electrician): 15–30 km radius from your base
+• Home service businesses (plumber, electrician): 15-30 km radius from your base

-• Physical retail: 3–8 km, or specific postcodes
+• Retail with a physical shop: 3-8 km, or by specific postcodes

 Choose keywords with commercial intent